mVento3/SteelEngine/README.md

 2. Download the dependencies:
    - LunarG Vulkan SDK: https://vulkan.lunarg.com/
    - SDL2: https://www.libsdl.org/
-3. Install the LunarG Vulkan SDK in external/Vulkan folder and the SDL2 extract to SDL2-2.0.9 folder
+3. Install the LunarG Vulkan SDK in external/Vulkan folder, the SDL2 extract to SDL2-2.0.9 folder and move SDL2.dll to bin folder
 4. Open the downloaded folder using the VisualStudio Code
 5. Just compile the source code by pressing **Ctrl+Shift+B**.
 If you compile first time, you need to compile it twice, because first need to build ReflectionGenerator app, so just ignore the errors...